Alfred, Duke of Saxe-Coburg and Gotha: United Kingdom

 One of the stamp collectors in the British royal family, Prince Alfred won election as honorary president of The Philatelic Society, London in 1890.
 He may have inspired his nephew George V, who benefited after the Prince of Wales (later Edward VII) bought his brother Prince Alfred's collection.
 The merging of Alfred's and George's collections gave birth to the Royal Philatelic Collection.

+Others

 Edinburgh of the Seven Seas, the settlement on Tristan da Cunha, a British Overseas territory, was named after Alfred after he visited the remote islands in 1867 while Duke of Edinburgh.

 Manta alfredi is commonly known as Prince Alfred's manta ray.